OpenAPI / Swagger

 Section titled “Known limits”- Incomplete specs produce incomplete tools.
 Lint your spec with Spectral before syncing.

-- If the spec is served behind login, save it to a file and pass the file path.
+- If the spec is served behind an HTML login flow, either save it to a file and pass the file path, or configure cookies/session auth separately.